davidbmar/audio-ui-cf-s3-lambda-cognito/README.md

+# This is more deprecated, use cognito-lambda-s3-webserver-cloudfront instead.

 # CloudDrive with Audio Recording - Serverless Personal Cloud Platform

 A modern, secure personal cloud platform built with AWS serverless technologies.
 Features both file management and audio recording capabilities with a beautiful responsive interface optimized for mobile devices.